MicrosoftDocs/cpp-docs/docs/mfc/reference/cdcrendertarget-class.md

 ### Return Value

-Pointer to an `ID2D1DCRenderTarget` interface or NULL if object is not initialized yet.
+Pointer to an `[`ID2D1DCRenderTarget`](/windows/win32/api/d2d1/nn-d2d1-id2d1dcrendertarget) interface or NULL if object isn't initialized yet.

 ## See also